Skip to main content

 What is a ppe inspection checklist?

 A PPE inspection checklist is a form used to systematically check the condition of personal protective equipment before it is used.
-It covers all common PPE categories - head, eye, hearing, visibility, foot, hand, respiratory and fall protection - prompting the inspector to examine each item for damage, wear, expiry and correct fit.
+It covers all common PPE categories, including head, eye, hearing, visibility, foot, hand, respiratory and fall protection, prompting the inspector to examine each item for damage, wear, expiry and correct fit.
 Regular PPE inspections help ensure equipment is safe and functional, meet WHS obligations, and provide a documented record for audits.
 This template covers the most common PPE items found on construction, industrial and maintenance worksites in Australia.

 Benefits of using this ppe inspection checklist